eloquent/typhax/README.md

     typeA+typeB

 represents a type that is both of type `typeA` AND of type `typeB`.
-A real-world example might be `InterfaceA|InterfaceB` to accept either only an object that implements both `InterfaceA` AND `InterfaceB`.
+A real-world example might be `InterfaceA+InterfaceB` to accept only an object that implements both `InterfaceA` AND `InterfaceB`.

 ## White space